A group from a map and orbit equivalence: Introduction

+The group $G:=\rho(\pi_1(S))$ of the above theorem is the group $G_{\Phi}$ obtained in the proof of the main theorem for some map $\Phi$.
+By the main theorem, $G_{\Phi}$ is topologically conjugate to $G_F$, the restriction of a Fuchsian group on $S^1$.
+There is thus a topological conjugacy between $G$ in ${\rm Homeo}^+ (S^1)$ and $G_F$ in ${\rm Diff}^{ w }(S^1)$.
+The existence and differentiability of a conjugacy for two representations of surface groups in some ${\rm Diff}^{ k}(S^1)$ is a question that has been considered in many works, for instance by Matsumoto \cite{Ma} in class $C^0$ and by Ghys \cite{Gh} in class $C^k$, for $k\geq 3$.
+Here the conjugacy cannot be better than $C^0$ since $G$ is in ${\rm Homeo}^+ (S^1)$ and the elements are not $C^1$.
+The group $G_{\Phi}$ we obtain from the map $\Phi$ is rigid, uniqueness comes from a limit argument.
+We could expect that some variations of our construction, for instance without a limit, is more flexible and leads to different classes of groups in ${\rm Diff} (S^1)$ from a given map.
+Which groups could be obtained is an interesting question.

 The condition (EC) is central in our approach, it seems to be a new dynamical condition and is interesting in its own right.
-The class of discontinuous maps satisfying a condition (EC) is much larger than the one studied here.
+The class of discontinuous maps satisfying a condition (EC) is much larger than the one studied here.\\

-The relationship between the growth properties of the map and of the group has not been considered in this paper.
-The work in [AJLM2] goes in that direction for all maps obtained from a geometric presentation.
-From that result, it turns out that the numbers $\lambda > 1$ appearing in the condition (CS) are limited, they are algebraic integers.
-This property is satisfied for our maps satisfying the conditions (EC) and ($ \textrm{E}_{\pm}$).
-In addition the logarithm of that number is the topological entropy of the map and is equal to the volume entropy of the obtained presentation of the group (see Corollary \ref{lambdaAlgebraic}).\\

-{\bf Aknowledgements}: { This work was partially supported by FAPESP (2016/24707-4).
+{\bf Acknowledgements}: { This work was partially supported by FAPESP (2016/24707-4).
 We thanks the hospitality of our research institutes: I2M in Marseille and DM-UFSCar in S\~ao Carlos, Brazil.
 We thanks the French-Uruguayan laboratory (IFUMI) in Montevideo where this work has been completed.
 The authors would like to thank P. Haissinsky and M. Boileau for their interest in this work and some comments on an earlier versions of the paper.
 We would like to thank the anonymous referee of a previous version who pointed out a gap in one argument.
-Closing this gap has proved to be very interesting, for this work and possibly others.}
+Closing this gap has proved to be very interesting.
+We would like to thank the reviewer of this version for her/his careful reading and observations, which have helped us to greatly improve this work.}